 Virtual recruitment can be an uninvolved experience, which often leaves candidates unsure about where they stand.
 This is usually due to a lack of personal connection and feedback.
 However, just because you’re using digital and remote strategies to screen potential recruits, doesn’t mean you can’t offer a human touch to the experience.

 So, tackle this issue by making candidates aware of what your virtual hiring process looks like from the get-go, and what stage they’re at.
 Explain to them beforehand what tools you’re going to use and how they can prepare.

-It’s also an excellent idea to introduce the candidate to whoever’s interviewing them (before the day of their interview).
+It’s also an excellent idea to introduce the candidate to whoever’s interviewing them.
 Perhaps you could organize this via email or LinkedIn?
 This allows the applicant to do their homework about the interviewer and often works wonders for putting the candidate’s mind at ease.

 You can automate a lot of recruitment communication with candidate relationship management tools, email marketing software, or even your pre-employment testing suite.
 You can send your candidates relevant information based on the stage of the recruitment process they’re in, or who the hiring manager is.